volta-cli/rfcs/text/0000-toolchain.md

 An engine image is an installation on disk of a specific version of the Node runtime, a specific version of npm (or none), and a specific version of Yarn (or none).

-The _intention_ of Notion is for an image never to be modified.
-In particular, all commands that modify the state of an engine—e.g. `npm install --global` or `yarn global add`—should fail with an error when invoked through Notion shims.
-This behavior can be disabled with the environment variable `NOTION_UNSAFE_GLOBAL`.
+The _intention_ of Volta is for an image never to be modified.
+In particular, all commands that modify the state of an engine—e.g. `npm install --global` or `yarn global add`—should fail with an error when invoked through Volta shims.
+This behavior can be disabled with the environment variable `VOLTA_UNSAFE_GLOBAL`.
 The name is meant to indicate to the user that they are "voiding their warranty" and responsible for any violations of the expectation of immutability.

 ## Pinning a project

 The `"toolchain"` section of `package.json` selects the engine image associated with a package.

-Users can pin the engine by manually editing the `package.json` `"toolchain"` section or via [`notion pin`](https://github.com/notion-cli/rfcs/pull/24).
+Users can pin the engine by manually editing the `package.json` `"toolchain"` section or via [`volta pin`](https://github.com/volta-cli/rfcs/pull/24).

 When the `node` shim or a package manager shim is executed from within a pinned project, the shim delegates to the version of that tool from the project's pinned engine.